nl2go/ansible-role-kafka/README.md

 # Ansible Role: Apache Kafka

-An Ansible Role that manages installation and configuration of [Apache kafka](https://kafka.apache.org/).
+An Ansible Role that manages installation and configuration of [Apache Kafka](https://kafka.apache.org/).

+Kafka heavily depends on zookeeper which is not part of this role.
+To install zoopeeper we recommend the nl2go [zookeeper role](https://github.com/nl2go/ansible-role-zookeeper):

+## Role Variables

+Available variables listed and described along with default values in `defaults/main.yml`.

 ## Dependencies